-If a child has achieved all the learning outcomes within a term the teacher will give them more difficult drills from the following level allowing them to progress within their current class.
+If a child has achieved all the learning outcomes within a term the teacher will give them more difficult drills from the following level allowing them to advance within their current class.
 If we have spaces in the appropriate higher level we shall notify you of this through the Home Portal allowing your child to ‘fast track’ though our lessons

 Why has my child not achieved some of the learning outcomes this term that they achieved last term?

-Children can often achieve skills one term, but not the next, the key is that children must demonstrate the skills consistently and to the standards required by us for the next level.
+Children can often achieve skills one term, but not the next, and so children must demonstrate the skills consistently and to the standards required by us for the next level.
 It would be poor practice to move a child up if they had not achieved the necessary skills in a lower level as this will affect their ability to work on more complicated tasks.
 As with any skill, ‘practice makes perfect’.
 We would always encourage you to visit the pool as often as you can between lessons to help with your child's swimming.
 Try thinking about a time you learned a new skill, a language or a musical instrument, remember that feeling of, 'I could do this last week, why can't I do it now?'

 How long will it take my child to learn to swim?

 How long is a bit of string...

 On average it takes a child 3 years to go from non swimmer to one ready to move to a Club.
 However, we must remember that every child is an individual and learns at a different pace, some will move through the programme quickly, where others may take a little longer.
-Take your child to the pool as often as you can between lessons, keep encouraging them but above all, it must remain fun - this is the key to good learning!
+Take your child to the pool as often as you can between lessons, keep encouraging them but above all, it must remain fun - this is the best way to learn!